tamiespinosa/Election_Analysis/README.md

 ...

 Additionally, the file paths for the input and output files would need to be updated.
-In out case our input is the file_to_load, and the output is the file_to_save.
+In our case our input is the file_to_load, and the output is the file_to_save.
 The file names and folders where those are located would need to be updated for a new data set.

 ...